Simple Board-and-Spade Method

 3. Remove the Grass Strip

-Lift and remove the thin strip of grass along the cut line.
+Carefully remove the strip of grass and soil along the cut line.

-This creates a sharp separation between lawn and garden bed.
+Doing this will instantly create a sharp seperation between the lawn and garden bed.

 4. Clean and Refine